umbra-ecosystem/de/README.md

 ```

 **Startup Order:**
-When you run `de up`, the projects will start in this order:
+When you run `de start`, the projects will start in this order:
 1. `database` and `cache` (can start in parallel)
 2. `api` (waits for database and cache)
 3. `web` (waits for api)

 **Shutdown Order:**
-When you run `de down`, the projects will stop in reverse order:
+When you run `de stop`, the projects will stop in reverse order:
 1. `web` (stops first)
 2. `api` (stops after web)
 3. `database` and `cache` (stop last, can be parallel)